appleyou1995/Dual-Target-Forward/README.md

 | **Leverage**              | 200.00%                                                                                          |

-#### Additional Risk Disclosures

-Before investing in this product, investors should carefully consider its appropriateness, suitability, and the following additional risks:
-1. **Issuer Risk**: Any failure by the issuer to perform its contractual obligations, when due, may result in loss of all or part of the invested capital.
-2. **Counterparty Risk**: Any failure by Commerzbank AG to perform contractual obligations, when due, may result in the loss of all or part of the invested capital.
-3. **Market Risk**: Various market factors may affect the value of the investment or the underlying assets, including but not limited to the impact of volatility, interest rates, dividends (if any), foreign exchange.
-4. **Liquidity/Secondary Market Risk**: Under normal market conditions, Commerzbank will endeavor to provide a secondary market price.
-However, Commerzbank has no obligation to make a secondary market in the instruments concerned.
-Accordingly, under some circumstances, the secondary market for the investment may be limited and subject to wide bid/offer spreads.
-5. **Reinvestment Risk**: The risk that the investment redeems prior to maturity at a time when reinvestment opportunities are not favorable to the investor.
-6. **Redemption Risk**: The risk that the investor may receive substantially less than the amount invested if he/she liquidates the investment prior to maturity.
-7. **Tax Risk**: There may be tax implications based on where the investor resides.
-Please consult a tax professional before investing.
-8. **Legal Risk**: There may be legal restrictions depending on where the investor is domiciled.
-It is advised to seek legal guidance prior to investing.
-For additional information on the product features and risks, please contact your sales advisor or refer to the contacts page.

----

 ### Knock-Out Event 1

 The Knock-Out Event 1 is deemed to have occurred when the Cumulative Intrinsic Value is greater than or equal to the Target.